OctaForge/OF-Engine/INSTALL.md

 *******************

-Officially supported platforms for OctaForge (those which include/will include binaries) are currently Linux, FreeBSD, Windows and OS X (experimental).
+Officially supported platforms for OctaForge (those which include/will include binaries) are currently Linux, FreeBSD, Windows and OS X.

 It should work without problems also on Solaris and other UNIX-like or UNIX systems.